telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-angular-report-viewer/how-to-use-with-reporting-service.md

 position: 2
 ---

-# Integration with Reporting Service
+# Integrating the Angular Report Viewer with Reporting Service

 This tutorial demonstrates how to add the native Angular Report Viewer component to a new Angular application.